yehia67/documentation/getting-started/0.1/introduction/what-is-a-bundle.md

 # What is a bundle?

-**A bundle is an atomic group of transactions.**
+**Each transaction is either an input or an output.
+To transfer IOTA tokens, you need both input and outputs transactions, which are grouped together in a bundle.**

 When you want to send IOTA tokens to another address, you may need to create more than one [transaction](introduction/what-is-a-transaction.md), for example:

-* An output transaction that subtracts IOTA tokens from your addresses and transfers them to the recipient's address
+* Input transactions that debit IOTA tokens from your addresses
-* Input transactions that contain the signature to authorise the output transaction
+* Output transactions that contain the rest of the signature from the input transaction, or a positive value that credits IOTA tokens to a recipient's address
-* A change transaction (if IOTA tokens are left in a spent address) that sends any remaining amount to one of your new addresses.

 **Important:** A change transaction is needed for security reasons.
 In IOTA you must not spend from an address more than once.
 Therefore, any remaining balance in a spent address must be moved to a new address.

-Bundles are atomic because the fate of each transaction depends on the rest in the bundle.
+The fate of each transaction depends on the rest in the bundle.
 Either all transactions in the bundle are valid or none of them are.

 ## Example of a bundle